• Home

 I eventually gave up hiding his alcohol.
 I liked having a relaxing glass of wine once in a while and resented not being able to drink because he couldn’t control himself.

 Fortunately for me, he wasn’t physically abusive, like some alcoholics are.
 If he was I would have left immediately.
-When he was drunk he could be mentally abusive and that takes a toll on your self-esteem after a while.
+However, he could be mentally abusive when he was drunk and that takes a toll on anyone’s self-esteem after a while.

 An alcoholic doesn’t know what drinking in moderation means.
 If you know someone who is still drinking like a 20-year-old frat boy at 50 + they won’t last long.
-Their only hope is to get help immediately and go into rehab.
+Their only hope is to convince them to help themselves and go into rehab.

 Diseases caused by heavy drinking include anemia, cancer, cardiovascular disease, cirrhosis, dementia, depression, seizures, gout, high blood pressure, infectious disease, nerve damage, and pancreatitis.